mfernest/SEBC/Partner Bootcamp  - Certify.md

 ## <center> CM Install Labs - *Before* You Start

-* Email both instructors your GitHub handle using this subject line:
+* Email both instructors with this subject line:
     * [Your Name] - Boot Camp Lab Work
-    * Ex: [Michael Ernest] - Boot Camp Lab Work
+* Use this thread for all submissions through Thursday
-* Reply to this thread for all lab submissions this week
+    * This step saves us a lot of time
-* Each lab will indicate the content to submit
+* Follow the instructions in each lab on what to submit
-* Make sure host information appears in every terminal capture
+* Show the host information in every terminal screen capture
-* Make sure the cluster name appears in every UI capture
+* Show the cluster identity in every UI capture

 ---
 <div style="page-break-after: always;"></div>

 ## <center> CM Install Lab - AWS

-* You should have an AWS account and have practiced with it.
+* You should have an AWS account and practice with it.
     * If not, [you've got some work ahead of you](http://docs.aws.amazon.com/AWSEC2/latest/UserGuide/get-set-up-for-amazon-ec2.html).
 * Create 4-5 EC2 nodes
     * Spot instances are risky; you're working under deadlines here